ipfs/ipfs-docs/docs/install/ipfs-desktop.md

 ### Feature highlights

-- **Start your node at system startup (Mac/Windows) and control it from your OS** using the convenient menubar/system tray menu
+- **Start your node at system startup (Mac/Windows) and control it from your OS** using the convenient menubar/system tray menu.
-- **Quickly import files, folders, and screenshots to IPFS** in a variety of convenient ways, including drag-and-drop and (for Windows) right-clicking a file/folder's icon
+- **Quickly import files, folders, and screenshots to IPFS** in a variety of convenient ways, including drag-and-drop and (for Windows) right-clicking a file/folder's icon.
-- **Easily manage the contents of your node** with a familiar file browser that offers quick shortcuts for renaming/moving/pinning files and folders, previewing many common file formats directly in IPFS Desktop, copying content IDs or shareable links to your clipboard, and more
+- **Easily manage the contents of your node** with a familiar file browser that offers quick shortcuts for renaming/moving/pinning files and folders, previewing many common file formats directly in IPFS Desktop, copying content IDs or shareable links to your clipboard, and more.
-- **Quick download for CIDs, IPFS paths, and IPNS paths** — choose `Download...` from your menubar/status tray, paste in a hash, and you're good to go
+- **Quick download for CIDs, IPFS paths, and IPNS paths** — choose `Download...` from your menubar/status tray, paste in a hash, and you're good to go.
-- **Visualize your IPFS peers worldwide** on a map depicting what nodes you're connected to, where they are, the connections they're using, and more
+- **Visualize your IPFS peers worldwide** on a map depicting what nodes you're connected to, where they are, the connections they're using, and more.
-- **Explore the "Merkle Forest" of IPFS files** with a visualizer that lets you see firsthand how example datasets stored on IPFS — or your own IPFS files — are broken down into content-addressed pieces
+- **Explore the "Merkle Forest" of IPFS files** with a visualizer that lets you see firsthand how example datasets stored on IPFS — or your own IPFS files — are broken down into content-addressed pieces.
-- **OS-wide support for IPFS files and links** (on Mac, Windows, and some Linux flavors) automatically hands off links starting with `ipfs://`, `ipns://` and `dweb:` to be opened in IPFS Desktop
+- **OS-wide support for IPFS files and links** (on Mac, Windows, and some Linux flavors) automatically hands off links starting with `ipfs://`, `ipns://` and `dweb:` to be opened in IPFS Desktop.
-- **CLI Tutor Mode** helps you learn IPFS commands as you go
+- **CLI Tutor Mode** helps you learn IPFS commands as you go.

 ### Install instructions